 Breast augmentation is a surgical procedure that enhances the native breast volume by placing an implant device underneath the breast tissue.
 Breast augmentation surgery is commonly performed as a standalone procedure.
 It can also be combined with other body contouring procedures as part of a Mommy Makeover.
-Dr. Brenner tailors the procedure to meet each patient’s specific desires, providing some of the finest breast augmentation Los Angeles and Beverly Hills have to offer.
+Dr. Brenner tailors the procedure to meet each patient’s specific desires, providing some of the finest breast augmentation Beverly Hills has to offer.

 Many variables exist when it comes to breast augmentation surgery.
-During your office visit, Dr. Brenner will conform the specifics of the operation to your unique needs, with specific attention to location and placement of the planned incision, final location of the implant device, type, size and shape of the implant, breast tissue characteristics, and patient wishes.
+During your visit to his office in Beverly Hills, Dr. Brenner will conform the specifics of the operation to your unique needs, with specific attention to location and placement of the planned incision, final location of the implant device, type, size and shape of the implant, breast tissue characteristics, and patient wishes.
 Every patient is different—so too is every breast surgery.

 Before & After Gallery